ncagle/DNS-over-HTTPS/HTTPS-record.md

 The existing DNS cache could be extended to also hold this HTTPS data per entry so that repeated lookups of the same host name within a short period of time are done faster.

+## DNS over HTTPS

+This features our own resolver code, so we would have to do the HTTPS record request and parser.